nimbrethil81/warboss-companion-dev/SPEC.md

 - Sharing armies with other users

 **UI notes:**
-- Simple add/remove unit interface with inline per-unit options panel
+- Simple add/remove unit interface with inline per-unit options + artefact panel
 - Saved armies listed on a home screen for quick selection

 ---